 What is the storage temperature and handling measures for this product?

 Store in tightly sealed vial at -20ºC.
 Once opened, dehydrate it over silica gel under vacuum before returning to -20ºC.
 Use caution when handling.
 Do not use this compound if you are not fully trained or are unaware of the hazards involved.

 RNases have important roles in RNA degradation and turnover in all organisms.
 Ribonuclease enzyme can unwind the RNA helix by complexing with single-stranded RNA.

 RNase A is an endoribonuclease with functions in RNA metabolism and regulation of gene expression.

-- The enzyme can be used to hydrolyze RNA from protein samples.
-It is compatible for use in RNase protection assays, to remove unspecifically bound RNA, in the analysis of RNA sequences, to hydrolyze RNA contained in protein samples, and in the purification of DNA.
+The enzyme can be used to hydrolyze RNA from protein samples.
+It is compatible for use in RNase protection assays, to remove unspecifically bound RNA, in the analysis of RNA sequences, to hydrolyze RNA contained in protein samples, and in the DNA purification.

 Supplied as a white chromatographically purified, salt free, freeze dried powder.
 Appearance/form of the product might vary depending upon the manufacturer.